ToluAdegboyega/ToluAdegboyega.github.io/README.md

 # ToluAdegboyega.github.io
-Creating a portfolio page with skills learnt so far.
+Creating a portfolio with skills learnt so far.